OpenMS/pyopenms-docs/docs/source/background.rst

 :term:`proteomics` and :term:`metabolomics` applications.
 It consists of two outer electrodes and a central electrode.
 Ions are captured inside the analyzer because of an applied electrostatic field.
 The ions in the :term:`orbitrap` analyzer oscillate around the central electrode along the axis of the electrostatic field at a set frequency, ω.
-This frequency is used to determine the :term:`mass-to-charge` ratio using the following formula:
+This frequency is used to determine the mass-to-charge ratio using the following formula:

 .. math::